 Some don’t like these figures and they’ve suggested that the numbers can’t possibly be correct.
 Their view is that homicides—especially those committed with guns—must surely be more numerous in the last few years, and not less.
 Under the Obama administration, if the numbers were being manipulated, one would expect them to be fudged in a way that would make the crime rate look worse than it is, not better.
 That would, after all, support the White House’s narrative that more gun legislation is needed.
 But that isn’t the case.
 The numbers don’t support the White House’s position, so there’s no logical reason to believe they’re being manipulated.

 Despite what the news and our leaders have been telling us, fewer people are being killed every year in the US by guns.
 In fact, there are more people killed every year by blunt objects like baseball bats or by the use of bare hands than are killed by either rifles or shotguns.
 (If you’d like to check out the numbers go to this link for a breakdown of violent crimes by type of weapon used.)

 If stricter gun regulation is to be based on the argument that gun-related crimes are on the increase, the argument doesn’t hold water.
-Gun related crimes are not increasing despite the fact that more people are receiving conceal carry permits and carrying guns.
+Gun-related crimes are not increasing despite the fact that more people are receiving concealed carry permits and carrying guns.